book/the_underbar/content/about/index.md

 ## The License

-This work is licensed under a
+All the content related to The Underbar (recordings, transcripts, notes, etc.) is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+For alternative licensing options, please contact ([Philippe Bruhat](mailto:underbar@cpan.io).

 ## This is not the `(bar|podcast)` you are looking for